PROTECTING NATURE IS NOT A CRIME !!!!

 indigenous communities of the Areng Valley, was sent to jail on the

 seventh of October 2015 , a move by the provincial authorities

 aimed at intimidating and breaking down the spirits of the entire

 on this unique campaign, click here;

-2) "No more sand mining", a campaign aimed at stopping, once and for all, the indiscriminate and illegal sand dredging that has been happening all over Koh Kong's estuaries for over seven years; The entire coastline of our beloved province has been mined for sand, causing massive ecological damage to these unique eco-systems and destroying the livelihoods of local fishing communities, who have seen fish stocks decimated.
+2) "Saving Koh Kong's Mangroves", a campaign aimed at stopping, once and for all, the indiscriminate and illegal sand dredging that has been happening across Koh Kong's estuaries / mangroves for over seven years; The entire coastline of our beloved province has been mined for sand, causing massive ecological damage to these unique eco-systems and destroying the livelihoods of local fishing communities, who have seen fish stocks decimated.
 Three of our activists involved in the anti sand mining campaign are now in jail, awaiting their trial and facing up to two years behind bars.
 Their 'crime': standing up against this systematic destruction and defending the rights of those who are most vulnerable.

 Visit the Areng Valley with our cool community based tourism project!!